digitaltwinconsortium/ManufacturingOntologies/README.md

 Once the deployment completes, follow these steps to setup a single-node Edge Kubernetes cluster and finish configuring the simulation:

 1. Connect to the deployed Windows VM with an RDP (remote desktop) connection.
 You can download the RDP file in the [Azure portal](https://portal.azure.com) page for the VM, under the **Connect** options.
 Sign in using the credentials you provided during deployment.
-1. From the VM, download and install [Azure Kubernetes Services Edge Essentials](https://aka.ms/aks-edge/k8s-msi).
-1. Download and install the [Azure CLI](https://aka.ms/installazurecliwindows).
-1. Download this repository from [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies/archive/refs/heads/main.zip) and extract to a directory of your choice.
-1. From a **Windows command prompt**, navigate to the `./AKSEdgeTools` directory of the extracted repository and run `AksEdgePrompt`.
-On first run after some config steps, this will reboot the VM.
-Log in again and run `AksEdgePrompt` from a command prompt again.
+1. From the VM, open a **Windows command prompt**, navigate to the `C:\ManufacturingOntologies-main\AKSEdgeTools` directory and run `AksEdgePrompt`.
 This will open a PowerShell window:

     <img src="Docs/akspowershell.png" alt="AKS" width="900" />